-RECO MMENDATION SHREE MINERALS LIMITED CURRENT PRACTICE storage temporary dump is not compliant.
-During the year, the Company has conducted relevant studies & work to resolve the issue.
+RECO MMENDATION SHREE MINERALS LIMITED CURRENT PRACTICE temporary dump is not compliant.
+To resolve the issue, the Company is in discussions with the EPA and the Circular Head Council to finalise application for a new permit when granted, will replace the existing permit.
 All government approvals (other than variation pertaining to temporary PAF rock permit for DSO south pit) for the project remain valid.
 These include the Mining Lease, Federal Government Environmental Approval and Tasmanian Government's Environment & Development permits (etc).
 The Company holds various exploration & mining licences to regulate its activities in the State of Tasmania, Australia.
 These licences include conditions and regulations with respect to the rehabilitation of areas disturbed during the course of its activities.
 As far as the Directors are aware, there has been no known breach of the Company's licence conditions other than those disclosed in the Directors report.
 The implementation of best practice social and environmental practices, well beyond simple compliance, has been an integral part of Company's philosophy.
 The company in discussions with the regulatory authorities is also looking at innovative work towards implementing / developing best environment management practices.
-The company has also voluntarily committed to research to enhance the understanding of orchid biology in north-western Tasmania, as a best practice environmental management contribution to orchid science.
+The company has also voluntarily committed to research to enhance the understanding of orchid biology in north- western Tasmania, as a best practice environmental management contribution to orchid science.
 The research will assist with the ongoing management and protection of threatened orchid species in north-western Tasmania.
 Shree Minerals also recognises the opportunities that the presence of our project creates to support Devil Facial Tumour research.
 Hence, Devil numbers around the mine site are monitored as part of the mine's operational monitoring of the effectiveness of its devil (and quoll) impact mitigation measures, and these observations will be valuable data for the Save the Tasmanian Devil Program (STDP).
-The Company recognises the importance of identifying and managing risks and ensuring appropriate control measures are in place.
+The Company recognises the importance of identifying The Company recognises the importance of identifying and managing risks and ensuring appropriate control measures are in place.
 8.1 The board should establish a remuneration committee.
 Not Satisfied.
 The Board consider that given the current size of the board, this function is efficiently achieved with full board participation.
-Accordingly, the Board has not established a remuneration committee.
+Accordingly, the Board has not

-RECO MMENDATION SHREE MINERALS LIMITED CURRENT PRACTICE 8.2 Executive versus non- executive remuneration.
+RECO MMENDATION SHREE MINERALS LIMITED CURRENT PRACTICE established a remuneration committee.
+8.2 Executive versus non- executive remuneration.
 Current Remuneration policies are set out in the Company's Remuneration Report.
 8.3 Equity based remuneration.
 The Securities Policy is available at www.shreeminerals.com in the Corporate Governance statement.